Bank of Canada Decreases Rate by 0.25%

 Home Ownership Program is a government-sponsored program that provides financing to first-time homebuyers.
 This initiative offers a repayable loan worth up to 40% of the purchase price of an existing house or $75,000 for new builds.
 It is open to individuals with household incomes below $40,000 who have resided in the province for 12 months.
 The loan must be repaid, and the interest rate caps out at the prevailing provincial rate.
 The loan and mortgage must be amortized over 25 years or less and not exceed a lending ratio of 42% of income.

 New Home Energy Savings Program lets you access up to $10,000 in incentives for energy efficiency updates and savings in your new home.
-Please review the program guidelines fully to understand the value that it could provide for you.
-Various other energy efficiency programs are available through the province – check out in detail to see if they could help you.
+Please review the program guidelines fully to understand the value it could provide.
+Various other energy efficiency programs are available throughout the province.
+Check out in detail to see if they can help you.

 Provincial Sales Tax (PST) is not collected in New Brunswick by your solicitor on the amount of your default (high ratio) mortgage insurance.
 An insured mortgage is qualified as such when your down payment is less than 20%.
 Therefore, you will need to purchase default (high ratio) insurance.
 Although this insurance is added to your mortgage, the taxes (PST) on purchasing this insurance are not.
 Your solicitor will collect and remit the PST on behalf of the default (high ratio) insurer (CMHC, Sagen, or Canada Guaranty) upon closing.